 Potentially hazardous foods can support the growth of bacteria due to their high moisture content, or because of their high protein content.
-It is important to monitor the temperature of these foods to make sure they do not spend too much time in the temperature danger zone, (maximum of 2 hours), the ideal temperature range for bacteria to grow, which can lead to foodborne illness.
+It is important to monitor the temperature of these foods to limit the time in the temperature danger zone (maximum of 2 hours) the ideal temperature range for bacteria to grow, which can lead to food-borne illness.